 - 1. Dial your company and wait for your system to pick up. - 2.
 During your company's auto-attendant greeting, dial your voice mail extension number (as assigned by your system administrator).
 Or, if your company phone is generally answered by a receptionist, have the receptionist transfer you to your voice mail box extension. - 3.
-During the playing of your greeting, press the # key on your telephone.

-- 5. If your password is accepted, you will be placed "in voice mail", and the system will announce the number of new and old messages in your mailbox, or tell you that there are no new messages.
+During the playing of your greeting, press the # key on your telephone. - 4.
+Enter your password when prompted.
+If you make a mistake, you can press and start re-entering your password, or press and return to your greeting. - 5.
+If your password is accepted, you will be placed "in voice mail", and the system will announce the number of new and old messages in your mailbox, or tell you that there are no new messages.
 Note that, even if the announcement says you have no new messages, you can still play any old messages in your mailbox by following the instructions presented above for playing back messages. - 6.
-Use the telephone keypad as described in the diagrams on page 50 and page 52 to play back your messages.
+Use the telephone keypad as described in the diagrams on page 52 and page 54 to play back your messages.
 Note that if you do not remember the key sequences available, you can wait a short time and the system will announce them to you.